 Towel Warmers are a fashionable way to augment heating in any bathroom.
 These towel racks are comprised of metal tubing that traditionally uses a glycol water mixture and is either hard wired to 110V or is plugged into a socket.
 The fluid is heated and warms the entire rack and then radiates heat throughout the bathroom.

 An organization of manufacturers, distributors, service contractors or other groups with similar goals or needs.
 Such associations are usually formed to promote uniform standards within their particular industry and to standardize documents or codes for common benefit.
 Warmzone is a member of the Radiant Panel Association RPA which strives to consolidate training and other resources for the benefit of the radiant industry.

 A hand tool with a flat rectangular or triangular metal surface.
 The rectangular trowel is used for smoothing and finishing tile.
-A notched trowel can be lightly used over the top of ComfortTile and QuickNet for spreading a layer of thinset in a tile installation.
+A notched trowel can be lightly used over the top of ComfortTile floor heating cable and mats for spreading a layer of thinset in a tile installation.

 The following are common examples of materials which have been and are currently used for the distribution piping: Copper, Type "L"; Armco Plastic Coated Steel; Cold Rolled or Extruded Steel; Non-Barrier Polybutylene; PEX Non-Barrier Polyethylene; PEX Cross-Linked Barrier Polyethylene; Rubber.